Skip to content

 }

-Gemma 3n’s multimodal capabilities make it particularly compelling for Computer Use Agents - a single model deployment can handle screenshot analysis, form understanding, audio processing, and video comprehension without requiring separate specialized models.
+Gemma 3n’s multimodal capabilities make it incredibly compelling for Computer Use Agents.
+One model handles everything - screenshot analysis, form understanding, audio processing, and video comprehension.
+No need for separate specialized models.

 DeepSeek-R1 Series: The reasoning powerhouse

-DeepSeek-R1 represents the current pinnacle of open reasoning models, offering GPT-4 level performance in local deployment:
+DeepSeek-R1 stands at the pinnacle of open reasoning models.
+It offers GPT-4 level performance in local deployment:

 • Parameter Sizes: 8B, 32B, 70B variants